Create a WordPress blog.

 If you want to create a WordPress blog, you’re going to, unsurprisingly, need to install the WordPress software.

-We know this might sound a little intimidating – but we think you’ll be surprised by how easy it is to install WordPress.
+I know this might sound a little intimidating – but I think you’ll be surprised by how easy it is to actually install WordPress.

-When you completed the sign-up process in the previous step, you should have received an email from Bluehost with details on how to log in to the Bluehost Customer Area.
+When you completed the sign-up process in the previous step, you should have received an email from Bluehost with details on how to log in to the Bluehost customer area.
+Go ahead and do that.

 As soon as you log in for the first time, Bluehost will give you a simple wizard that takes you through the process of installing WordPress on your new site.

 Don’t see the setup wizard?
-No worries, it’s still really easy to install WordPress with Bluehost.
-Just go to the My Sites area and click the Create Site button to launch the wizard:
+No worries, you can still get through all the steps on your own.
+Just go to the Websites area and click the Add Site button to launch the wizard:

 Once you finish the install process, you can access your new blog’s dashboard by going to yourdomain.com/wp-admin.